observablehq/framework/docs/search.md

 ```

 Search is case-insensitive.
 The indexing script tries to avoid common pitfalls by ignoring HTML tags and non-word characters such as punctuation.
 It also ignores long words, as well as sequences that contain more than 6 digits (such as API keys, for example).

+Words in the page’s title are weighted more than words in the text, allowing these pages to rank higher in the search results.
+Keywords defined in the page’s [front matter](./markdown#front-matter) are indexed with the contents and also weighted more.